S2.3 Where parts are available in multiple footprint options, a separate symbol must be drawn for each footprint

 Many electronic components are provided in multiple packages.
 These may or may not be pin compatible.

-KiCad is not able to assign different footprints for aliases.
-Fully specified symbols therefore require a separate symbol for every package.
+Fully specified symbols require a separate symbol for every package.
+If they are pin compatible, the derive from existing symbol function must be used.
 Footprints in KiCad have a 1:1 relationship with their 3D model.
 This means multiple footprints are required where the 3D model has functional differences even if the footprints are identical (for example when 3D model height differs).

 This part comes in two distinct packages each requiring a separate footprint.
 Hence a symbol for each variant must be drawn.